Etienne-bdt/Etienne-bdt/README.md

 ## ❓ Who am I ?

-I'm a french Engineering student at Enseeiht in Toulouse, France.
+I'm a French Engineering student at Enseeiht in Toulouse, France.
 I love science and have been particularly interested by astronomy for around 6 years now.
 I am specialised in Signal Processing and AI.
-I love to learn about new topics and notably when they are space related.
+I love to learn about new topics, especially when they are space related.
 My syllabus includes image processing, keeping me close to my astrophoto hobby.
 As a student, I use this account mostly to keep track of my coding projects starting my second year out of three in engineering school.
-This Engineering diploma is equivalent to a Master in Engineering : it is done in 5 years, 2 in an intensive preparatory course and 3 in an engineering school.
+This Engineering diploma is equivalent to a Master in Engineering : it is done in 5 years, 2 in an intensive preparatory course, and 3 in an engineering school.
 <br><br>
-To avoid plagiarism issues, I keep my repositories private until the assignement has been graded.
+To avoid plagiarism issues, I keep my repositories private until the assignment has been graded.
 <br><br>
 Check out my LinkedIn here,
 <br>